-When moving to Germany, most Expats find a home through a Rental Agency (known as a Makler), to offer guidance and support with rental agreements and the application process.
+When deciding where to live in Germany, most Expats find a home through an Immobilienhändler, a real estate agent or rental Agency (known as a Makler), to offer guidance and support with rental agreements and the application process.
 Most agencies will charge a fee of around two months’ rent for their services.

 There are two types of rent known as cold (basic rent) and warm (which includes the cost of utilities and any additional services).
 The average deposit is around three months “cold” rent.
 When renting in Germany, almost all properties are unfurnished (a furnished apartment or house will cost significantly more), however this often means the tenant must provide everything down to light fixtures, kitchen fittings, cabinets and all appliances such as an oven, washing machine etc.

 There are often second hand kitchens and furniture featured in the classifieds section of local newspapers.
 For those reluctant to pay high agency fees, most local newspapers also publish the latest rental listings for the local area.

 At Mumabroad.com we have also put together some useful resources for moving to Germany, including a guide to German healthcare, setting up the right visas and paperwork and the German education system.